 A downloadable game for Windows

-Tea For God is a VR roguelite shooter that uses impossible spaces (more commonly known as "non euclidean") and procedural generation to allow player infinite movement within their own home.
+Tea For God is a VR roguelite shooter that uses impossible spaces (an euclidean orbifold) and procedural generation to allow player infinite movement within their own home.

 |Made with||Oculus Rift, HTC Vive, SDL, Audacity|